pstaender/neo4jmapper/README.md

 **Beta status**

-It's working with Neo4j v1.8 - v2.0 (there will be no support for earlier versions than v1.8)
+**Neo4jMapper works with Neo4j v2.0 and above** - there will be no support for earlier versions than v2 because the label feature is essential for the mapping.

 ## How to use